MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-configure-templates.md

 #Customer intent: As a dev, devops, or it admin, I want to
 ---

-# Configure multitenant organization templates using the Microsoft Graph API
+# Configure multitenant organization policy templates using the Microsoft Graph API

 This article describes how to configure a policy template for your multitenant organization.